In the Kitch

 *Check recipe card for full ingredient amounts.

-• If you wish to add more vegetables other than the kimchi, I recommend baby spinach or kale because of their vitamins and minerals and they will mix well into the soup.
+• More vegetables: Other than the kimchi, I recommend baby spinach or kale because of their vitamins and minerals and they will mix well into the soup.

-• I have a tutorial for how to make crispy kale chips; they could be served on the side of your soup in place of crackers.
+• Soup cracker alternative: I have a tutorial for how to make crispy kale chips; they could be served on the side of your soup in place of crackers.

-• One of my favorite things to add is a ramen egg: it is a soft-boiled egg soaked in a soy sauce mixture overnight.
+• Ramen egg: This is one of my favorite things to add!
+It is a soft-boiled egg soaked in a soy sauce mixture overnight.
 It adds an extra salty but creamy flavor to the dish with the marinade and soft egg yolk.

 A ziptop bag with pork tenderloin and marinade.